paultechguy/DdnsUpdate.NET/README.md

         }
     ]

->In this example, we opted to enter the zone ID in `domains` property rather than the defaults.
+>Note: In this example, we opted to enter the zone ID in `domains` property rather than the defaults.
 This is because zone IDs tend to be specific for different domains.

 You can now test the application to determine if the new configuration values are correct, and if your Cloudflare DNS records are updating correctly.
 Executing the application in a command window should indicate your domain(s) are updated: